deadlydog/AzureDevOps.Wait/src/MarketplaceDocs/Overview.md

-# Wait for Build and Release workflows
+# Wait task for Build and Release pipelines

-This extension provides a build/release task that can be used to pause the workflow for the specified amount of time.
+This extension provides a task that can be used to pause the Build or Release process for the specified amount of time.

-If you find this extension useful, please submit a rating / review for it.
+If you find this extension useful, please rate / review it.

 ## Usage

-Simply specify the number of milliseconds, seconds, or minutes to wait for, and the workflow will pause for that amount of time before continuing.
+Simply specify the number of milliseconds, seconds, or minutes to wait for, and the process will pause for that amount of time before continuing.

 ## Issues and Feature Requests